deacona/disaster-response/README.md

 ## Results <a name="results"></a>

+### Data processing

+* Combine message and category data sources
+* Split categories into separate category columns with binary values (Note some of the training data had 2s which I modifed to 1s)
+* Remove duplicated messages
+* Remove meaningless messages (There is a #NAME? in the training data which looks like a spreadsheet error)
+* Save processed data

+### Classifier training

+* Load processed data
+* Clean, normalize, tokenize and lemmatize words
+* Vectorize word counts
+* Transform to a TF-IDF representation
+* Use a Random Forest classifier within a multi-output strategy
+* Perform Grid Search cross-validation to tune the hyperparameters
+* Fit, evaluate and then save the model

+### Web app

-Message are categorised into none, one or more of the following 36 categories:
+Inputted messages are categorised into none, one or more of the following 36 categories:

 | | | | | | |
 | --- | --- | --- | --- | --- | --- |